-The medina in Hammamet is the only medina of those I have been in where, when separated from my friends, I actually felt quite anxious.
+The medina in Hammamet is the only medina of those I have visited where, when separated from my friends, I actually felt quite anxious.

-The shop-sellers are really forceful, and when I was alone I felt more vulnerable than I had ever done in other medinas or souks, as they grabbed my arm insisting that I come and see their wares - something I politely resisted, trying to appear calm and unruffled.
+The shop-sellers are really forceful.
+When I was alone I felt more vulnerable than I had ever done in other medinas or souks.
+Salesmen grabbed my arm, insisting that I come and see their wares - something I politely resisted, trying to appear calm and unruffled.